Azure/kubernetes-hackfest/labs/windows/labs/monitoring/monitoring.md

 1. Apply the Windows Node Exporter manifests

     > *NOTE:* The windows-exporter-daemonset.yaml contains a configmap which defines the metrics to export.
 You can look at more options [here](https://github.com/prometheus-community/windows_exporter/blob/master/README.md#collectors).
-For now we'll just enable 'cpu,process,logical_disk,memory,service,cs,net,system,os'
+For now we'll just enable '[defaults],container'

     ```bash
     # Move to the directory containing the manifest files